-IWCK Membership is open to anyone, regardless of nationality, background and gender.
-Our membership is comprised of people from the international community and we also welcome Ukrainian citizens who have social and cultural links within the international community.
+IWCK Membership is open to anyone, regardless of nationality, background, and gender.
+Our membership is comprised of people from the international community but we also welcome Ukrainians who have social and cultural links with the international community.

 When should I join IWCK?

 You may join IWCK at any time.
 Our membership year runs from September to June, although many of our Interest Groups continue to meet throughout the summer.